Medea Benjamin: Protest actions

 Benjamin speaks at a rally during the 2007 State of the Union Address in Washington, D.C.

 From 2002 to 2009, Benjamin engaged in numerous protests involving members of the Bush administration (Secretary of Defense Donald Rumsfeld; President George W. Bush; Secretary of State Condoleezza Rice); Iraqi Prime Minister Nouri al-Maliki, and others.
 Benjamin engaged in protest actions at the 2004 Democratic National Convention and the 2004 Republican National Convention.
 On December 4, 2007, she was arrested by plainclothes police in Lahore, Pakistan, detained by the ISI for eight hours, and deported after protesting the house arrest of lawyers (including Aitzaz Ahsan).
 In 2009, Benjamin joined the steering committee for the Gaza Freedom March.
 In February 2012, Benjamin was arrested and deported for illegal entry to Bahrain and her participation in an illegal protest.

 During 2005–2010, she worked to oppose United States threats of a possible impending war with Iran, including lobbying Congress, taking peace delegations to Iran, and bringing Iranian youth to Congress.

-Benjamin repeatedly interrupted a major speech by President Barack Obama regarding United States policy in the War on Terror at the National Defense University on May 23, 2013.
+Benjamin repeatedly interrupted a major speech by President Barack Obama regarding United States policy in the war on terror at the National Defense University on May 23, 2013.
 After Benjamin was removed for her actions, President Obama then went off script.
 "The voice of that woman is worth paying attention to," he said.
 "Obviously I do not agree with much of what she said.
 And obviously she wasn't listening to me and much of what I said.
 But these are tough issues.
 And the suggestion that we can gloss over them is wrong."
 Benjamin responded by telling The Daily Beast, "If he had indeed made significant policy changes, I wasn't going to say anything.
 I would have preferred that option, but given that he didn't make those kind of changes I was looking for, I was glad to be given the opportunity to speak out."

 On July 21, 2016, Benjamin heckled Donald Trump's acceptance speech at the Republican National Convention with a sign that read "Build bridges not walls".

-She joined other activists on the 2024 Gaza freedom flotilla.
+In 2024, Benjamin joined other activists on the 2024 Gaza freedom flotilla.

+She joined other activists through her CodePink group on the March 2025 Nuestra America ("Our America") flotilla to bring humanitarian aid to Cuba that was suffering increased economic crisis after the US capture of Venezuelan president Nicolás Maduro and the subsequent cut off of oil shipments from Venezuela.

+In early 2026, Benjamin and CodePink joined international activists to bring humanitarian aid to Cuba.
+Some weeks later, the Trump administration's Treasury Department subpoenaed Benjamin and fellow visitor, leftist streamer and political pundit Hasan Piker, about their trip.